Dosage form: topical solution

 DOSAGE AND ADMINISTRATION

-Hydrocortisone Butyrate Solution, 0.1% should be applied to the affected area as a thin film two or three times daily depending on the severity of the condition.
+Hydrocortisone Butyrate Solution, 0.1% should be applied to the affected areas as a thin layer 2 or 3 times daily depending on the severity of the condition.

 Hydrocortisone Butyrate Solution, 0.1% is supplied in polyethylene bottles containing: